eda-ricercatore/gulyas-scripts/notes/python.md

 ###	Database Administration

-Regarding the management of information systems, or database administration:
+Notes regarding the management of information systems, or database
-\cite[Chapter 17, pp. ]{Hetland2005}
+	administration \cite[Chapter 13, pp. 285-290]{Hetland2005}:
++ Use the *Python* Database (DB) API to connect to SQL databases, which allows SQL-based queries and execution of SQL databases.